microsoft/reliableAI/README.md

 [reliableAI](https://github.com/microsoft/reliableAI) is an umbrella repo that maintains both XAI and causal discovery projects.
 We believe causal discovery is a key aspect for acquiring causal knowledge, and causal knowledge is a key aspect for providing explanations for both machine learning models and data analysis.

 [reliableAI](https://github.com/microsoft/reliableAI) is being continuously developed and enriched.
-Algorithms are placed in two folders:
+Algorithms are placed in the following folders:

 1. causal-kit: contains the algorithms for causal discovery, mostly about Supervised Causal Learning (SCL).